 Available in a plethora of attractive colors, the ANKACE Stylus Pen is much more sophisticated-looking than most of its competitors.
 Whether you need it for writing, drawing, or note-taking, you’ll appreciate the pixel-perfect precision offered by this stylus, and the built-in palm rejection is a rare feature at this price.

 The real selling point, however, is the stylus’ 1.2-millimeter tip, which is similar in diameter to the Apple Pencil, and nearly as responsive.
 You can expect zero lag and no breaking points as you glide that skinny nib across your screen, and the tilt function truly feels like you’re putting pencil to paper.
-If you’re looking for a best-in-class Apple Pencil alternative that won’t cost much coin, you’ll love any flavor of the ANKACE Stylus Pen.
+If you’re looking for a best-in-class Apple Pencil alternative that won’t cost a lot, you’ll love any flavor of the ANKACE Stylus Pen.

 Highly sensitive styli don’t have to be expensive, and the Zspeed Stylus Pen proves that with flying colors, so to speak.
 Available in sleek black or glossy white, the ZSpeed Stylus pen has a capacitive tip that is compatible with any capacitive touchscreen device; the extra-fine 1.45-millimeter tip gives you superior control and traction on essentially any tablet screen.